Sibo-Ding/ECO395M-ML-Homeworks/Exercise 2/Exercise-2-Answer.md

     ## RMSE was used to select the optimal model using the smallest value.
     ## The final value used for the model was k = 9.

-The linear regression model has better prediction performance, with a lower RMSE.
+The linear regression model has a better prediction performance, with a lower RMSE.

 ## Classification and retrospective sampling